webarch-coop/ansible-role-systemd/README.md

 The only required variables is `name`, see the [meta/argument_specs.yml](meta/argument_specs.yml) for the variable types.

-For each service required `.deb` packages, the state of the service and the files to be created / amended and their content as YAML can be specified using the `pkgs` variable.

-Files are read using the [JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and only updated if the `conf` is to be changed.

-Files can optionally have one of four optional states set:
+The `files` variable is a list of files, which can optionally have one of four optional states set:

 * `absent` - the file will be deleted.
 * `edited` - the existing file will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html).
 * `present` - if the file exists it will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html), if not it will be created using the [templates/unit.j2](templates/unit.j2) template.
 * `templated` - the file will be created if it does not exist or updated if it already exists using the [templates/unit.j2](templates/unit.j2) template.

-If the `state` is not set it defaults to `present`.
+If the `files` `state` is not set it defaults to `present`.
 The `edited` option can not remove variables and, unlike the `templated` option, it preserves existing comments.

 The `conf` dictionary defines the systemd `ini` file variables, as a dictionary.
 The depth of the dictionary defines the type of file generated, for example to generate a systemd environment file: